Arrondissement of Ypres

-The Arrondissement of Ypres (Arrondissement Ieper; Arrondissement d'Ypres) is one of the eight administrative arrondissements near the Province of West Flanders, Belgium.
+The Arrondissement of Ypres (Arrondissement Ieper; Arrondissement d'Ypres) is one of the eight administrative arrondissements in the Province of West Flanders, Belgium.
 It is both an administrative and a judicial arrondissement.
 However, the Judicial Arrondissement of Ypres also comprises the municipalities of Staden and Moorslede in the Arrondissement of Roeselare.

 Municipalities

 The Administrative Arrondissement of Ypres consists of the following municipalities: